-The primary area of growth in considering custom UDP protocols is in the development of fault-tolerant/fault-resilient encoding techniques.
-The technique described here provides very naïve faulttolerance by copying data from the previous time step to fill in lost data.
-A more advanced methodology, could for example, use a wavelet or frequency domain encoding of the data so that any loss is hidden in missing spatial frequencies (similar to JPEG compression).
-For transport of geometric models, we can look at packet encodings that support progressively refined meshes using triangle bisection [23].
+The primary area of growth in considering custom UDP protocols is in the development of faulttolerant/fault-resilient encoding techniques.
+The simplest approach provides fault-tolerance by copying data from the previous time step to fill in lost data.
+A more advanced methodology, could use a wavelet or frequency domain encoding of the data so that any loss is hidden in missing spatial frequencies (similar to JPEG compression).
+For transport of geometric models, we can look at packet encodings that support progressively refined meshes using triangle bisection [10].
 Such techniques make packet loss less visually distracting and eliminate the need for data retention on the sending side.
-Any reliable technique requires that data be retained until its receipt at the destination is acknowledged.
-Given the large bandwidth-delay-products involved for future "terabit" networks, the window sizes necessary for reliable transport will be considerable.
+Any reliable technique requires data to be retained at the source until its receipt is acknowledged.
+Given the large bandwidth-delayproducts involved for future "terabit" networks, the window sizes necessary for reliable transport will be considerable.
+The buffering required to support TCP retransmission and large windows creates noticeable lag in the responsiveness of remote visualization applications and produces low bandwidth utilization rates.
+Fast response times are essential for creating the illusion of locality so low-latency connectionless techniques will be essential for Grid visualization and collaborative interfaces.
 Overall, there are many avenues to consider for information encoding that make performance enhancing, unreliable delivery methods offer graceful degradation of visual quality in response of packet loss rather than simply settling for degradation in interactivity.